tendermint/tendermint/spec/abci++/abci++_properties_001_draft.md

 if the proposer is Byzantine.
 However, `ProcessProposal` may contain a bug that renders the acceptance or rejection of the block non-deterministic, and therefore prevents processes hitting the bug from fulfilling Properties 4 or 5 (effectively making those processes Byzantine).
-In such a scenario, Tendermint's liveness can no longer be guaranteed.
+In such a scenario, Tendermint's liveness cannot be guaranteed.
 Again, this is a problem in practice if most validators are running the same software, as they are likely to hit the bug at the same point.
 There is currently no clear solution to help with this situation, so the Application designers/implementors must proceed very carefully with the logic/implementation of `ProcessProposal`.
+As a general rule `ProcessProposal` _should_ always accept the block.

 According to the Tendermint algorithm, a correct process can only broadcast one precommit message in round $r$, height $h$.
 Since, as stated in the [Description](#description) section, `ResponseExtendVote` is only called when Tendermint